 In 2006, ICRI was invited to provide consulting and training to several Zimbabwean NGOs.
 This led to a request from local government authorities to establish a more permanent presence in the country.
-In 2007, the Child Resource Institute Zimbabwe (CRIZ) was formed.
-ICRI directs a diverse array of projects aimed at improving the lives of Zimbabwean children, families, and communities.
-We maintain a headquarters office in Harare, as well as a field office in the community of Buhera.
+In 2007, ICRI Zimbabwe was formed and maintains headquarters in Harare.

-- providing educational materials and financial support to programs serving orphaned children
+Provision of educational materials and financial support to programs serving orphaned children,

-- triaging children’s healthcare needs through linkages to community-based clinics
+Triage of children’s healthcare needs through linkages to community-based clinics.

-- The Orphaned and Vulnerable Children Intervention Project has provided early childhood education training and materials to over 17 programs, serving a combined total of over 2100 children.
+- The Orphaned and Vulnerable Children Intervention Project provided early childhood education training and materials to 17 programs, serving a combined total of 2,100 children.

-- Support for Women and Girls has provided intensive advocacy and support to over 40 young women, and training on the rights and needs of young women to over 300 community members.
+- Support for Women and Girls has provided support to 40 young women, and training on the rights and needs of young women to 300 community members.

 - The Grassroots Advocacy Project has provided capacity building, training, and organizational mentoring to 23 grassroots organizations serving children and families.